jacogr/atom-git-control/README.md

 - Create branches, either by remote selection of local branching
 - Reset any file to its previous state with a checkout
 - All git commands are logged, the commands used and ouput is visible
+- Command available are activated based on working tree status
+- Automatically fetches remote status on activation

 ## Where